hexaxsoftwares/houx.js/README.md

     `
 }
 ```
-The template option will be ignored if the build function is present.
+The template option will be ignored if the build function is present even if it does'nt return a UI instance.

 ### **Widgets as Art, Initial Entry point.**